datalets/panoptikum/README.md

 This script expects a `data/WERKVERZEICHNIS.csv` which is the UTF-8 encoded conversion of the source Excel file.

 It also checks that images are present in the `images` folder.

+# Running

+In development, use:

+`env FLASK_DEBUG=1 flask run`

+In production, something like:

+`gunicorn --log-level=info -w 4 -b :8000 app:app`